leemisterk-dev/django-serve-static-file-from-aws-s3/README.md

 ## setup .ebextension for Elastic Beanstalk

 > [!Note]
-> create  django.config file and add the following code
+> - create  django.config file and add the following code
+> - change **mypj** to name of your project

 ```
 option_settings: